Sample ISAW Press Release

 FOR IMMEDIATE RELEASE

-Long Beach, CA (September 1, 2016) – The Irlen® Institute announces that the third annual International Irlen Syndrome Awareness Week will take place from October 17-21, 2016.
+Long Beach, CA (July 5, 2018) – The Irlen® Institute announces that the fifth annual International Irlen Syndrome Awareness Week will take place from October 15-19, 2018.
 Approximately 15% of the general population suffers from Irlen Syndrome, the brain’s inability to process visual information, affecting daily functioning.
-Patients of all ages and ethnicities may experience Syndrome symptoms, which include light sensitivity, headaches or migraines, difficulty or discomfort when reading, eye strain, and distorted print text or environment.
+Individuals of all ages and ethnicities may experience Syndrome symptoms, which include light sensitivity, headaches or migraines, difficulty or discomfort when reading, eye-strain, and distorted print text or environment.

 The Institute’s Founder Helen Irlen says, “Irlen Syndrome is more common than heart disease or asthma, and affects daily quality of life in serious ways.
 By increasing awareness, we hope to move away from costly misdiagnoses and help sufferers access readily available solutions.”